-Assistant coach Dan Miller enters his sixth season with the Nebraska women’s gymnastics program in 2016-17.
-Miller coaches Nebraska’s vault and floor squads.
+Assistant coach Dan Miller completed his sixth season with the Nebraska women's gymnastics program in 2017.

 In 2016, Miller helped lead Nebraska to another NCAA Championships appearance, while guiding the vault and floor squads to unprecedented success.
 Miller helped guide Hollie Blanske to three All-America awards in 2016, including first-team honors on vault and second-team honors on floor exercise and in the all-around.
 Blanske also won the Big Ten vault championship under Miller's watch, with a 9.975 routine that tied Nebraska's conference championship record.